370 Jay Street: Use after dissolution of BOT

 Following the dissolution of the BOT in June 1953, the building was taken over by the BOT's successors the New York City Transit Authority, who used the building as their headquarters.
 The Transit Authority became part of what is now the MTA in 1968, with the MTA also using the building as its center of operations.
 Some office space was rented out to other organizations including the New York City Police Department.
 In 1990, the Transit Authority moved its primary headquarters out of 370 Jay Street, to its current location at 130 Livingston Street.
-Other MTA operations were moved to 2 Broadway (now the headquarters of MTA Bridges and Tunnels) in Manhattan in 1998.
+Beginning in 1998, additional MTA operations were moved out of the building into 2 Broadway in Lower Manhattan, with the MTA signing a 49-year lease to use 2 Broadway as its central headquarters.
 In January 2006, the money train operations ended, after which the MTA largely vacated the site.
-Following the MTA's exit, the building remained largely vacant and fell into disrepair, often surrounded by scaffolding.
+Following the MTA's exit, the building remained mostly vacant and fell into disrepair, often surrounded by scaffolding.
 It has been criticized for its dilapidated state, and for its simple and uniform design in contrast to the surrounding buildings.
 Critics of the building included Brooklyn borough president Marty Markowitz.